AlexanderYLee/aem-training6/README.md

 # aem-training6
-To make the project working properly it is necessary to grant the "read" permissions on the "content" folder to the "readUser" account.
+It is necessary to grant the "read" permissions on the "content" folder to the "readUser" account to make the project working properly.